 The City of Culture

 These crafts date from a long period of high artistic and cultural development in Kanazawa.
 In 1583, after the fall of the Peasants Kingdom, a general named Maeda Toshiie, was given control over the region.
 His family ruled from Kanazawa Castle for almost three centuries.
 During that time they invited many talented craftsmen and artists to work in Kanazawa and the city was transformed into a center of culture famed for its gold and silver leaf craftwork, lacquerware, ceramics, and silk.
 Noh theater and the geisha arts also flourished here at this time.
-You can see Noh represented in the torii gate at the front of the station.
+You can see Noh represented in the gate at the front of the station.
 The two vertical pillars are shaped to resemble tsuzumi, a type of drum used in Noh theater, and that is why the gate is called the “Tsuzumi-mon” or “Tsuzumi Gate”.

 You can find other traditional crafts such as yuzen silk, and washi paper, dotted around different parts of the station and even on the shinkansen platforms the tops of the pillars are decorated with gold leaf.